 The Quadrilatero: The Oldest Market in Bologna and Every Italian Foodie's Dream

-If you're looking for fun things to do in Bologna, Italy to give you a true sense of this medieval city, stroll and shop the Quadrilatero - the oldest market in Bologna.
+If you're looking for fun things to do in Bologna, Italy to give you a true sense of this medieval city, stroll the Quadrilatero, the oldest market in Bologna, and shop for local foods.
 It's the hub of activity in the historic city center and a foodie's dream!
+The historic architecture is worth a spot on your Bologna Italy bucket list for sure.

 It doesn’t exactly roll off the tongue, but it should be the first place you visit when you arrive in Bologna.
 The feeling you have when you step into this bustling enclave will stay with you forever…it’s the feeling of Bologna.
 Few places exist in the world where you can still feel the medieval past haunt your every step and that feeling of authentic history surrounds you.
 In some parts, the buildings look the way they did back then, though today they're dressed up in fresh marketing and modern awnings.